Home Compare PNR vs WEIR.L

 Profitability

-Pentair plc sits in the stronger part of the group on profitability, while The Weir Group PLC is closer to mid-pack.
+Pentair plc sits higher in the group on profitability, adding to the overall structural advantage.

 Valuation — Dominant Gap